AeroDump/contracts/README.md

 # AeroDump
 Our multi-sender platform goes beyond simple bulk transfers by offering support for multiple networks, secure and trusted token distribution, and automated multi-send functions.
-Project managers can rely on tools such as Chainlink, KYC, and AI-driven automation to manage token distribution with greater trust and transparency.
+Project owners can rely on tools such as Chainlink, KYC, and AI-driven automation to manage token distribution with greater trust and transparency.

 # Process
 ![image](https://github.com/user-attachments/assets/e42cce5a-4601-4c80-af1d-5902c02936e8)